 Your total data selected for backup will remain the same, regardless of how much of it is archived.

 For example, if you have a 3.5 GB file, your data selected will be 3.5 GB.
-If you archive that file so that it only takes up 10KB on disk, the data protected is still 3.5 GB because that is what is stored on the Storage Platform and associated with the client account.
+If you archive that file so that it only takes up 10KB on disk, the data protected is still 3.5 GB because that is what is stored on the Storage Platform and associated with the ESE account.

-How will archiving affect my storage usage per account on the platform?
+How will Archiving affect my storage usage per account on the Platform?
 For example, is data deduplicated between my backups and the archives?

 Do you have a data insight tool that can work out how much will be archived and how much space will be saved?

 1. In ESE, under Archive > Show advanced options, there is a button that allows you to calculate your savings.

 2. Use our Storage Analyser to scan your entire system and see how much you can save.
 A slider is used to set the Archiving threshold to however many days you want.
 This adjusts the graphs accordingly, revealing what effect Archiving will have on a particular server.

 I’ve tried Archiving, but I don’t like it and want to remove it.
 How do I do this?